gi8lino/go-snapraid-web/README.md

 ## 📁 Expected File Structure

-`go-snapraid-webui` expects your `go-snapraid` output JSON files in the `--output-dir`.
+`go-snapraid-web` expects your `go-snapraid` output JSON files in the `--output-dir`.
 File names should follow the pattern:

 Example: